Every FIRST & THIRD WEDNESDAY at 12:10-12:40 pm

 Since 1976 Heussenstamm taught at Cal State Dominguez Hills, Cal State Los Angeles, Ambassador College, and steadily for 17 years at California State University, Northridge, prior to his retirement in June, 2000.

-The Norton Manual of Music Notation released by W.W.
+Composer of more than 85 published works, he is the author of the book, The Norton Manual of Music Notation released by W.W.
 Norton and Co. in March, 1987, and still a mainstay in the literature about the notation of music, making Heussenstamm one of the leading authorities in this field.
 He has also written a two-volume textbook on tonal harmony,Handbook of Harmony, which was the required harmony textbook at CSUN for several years.
 It has now been published in two volumes by Hal Leonard Corp. under the title, Hal Leonard Theory and Harmony and is available at book stores everywhere.
 His Handbook of Tonal Counterpoint, as yet unfinished, is written in a style geared for maximum comprehension by college-level students.

 Composing in a wide spectrum of media, George Heussenstamm's compositions have been performed with regularity both here and abroad.
 He is perhaps best known for his large-scale compositions for saxophone and brass ensembles.